krezefal/fano-archiver/README.md

 ## Theory.
 Example of how it works

-All unique messages (in our case, unique bytes, or ASCII symbols) are written into a table in decreasing probability.
+All unique messages (in our case, unique bytes, or ASCII symbols) are written into a table in decreasing probability / amount.
 Then messages in the table are split into two groups of approximately equal probability.
 According to this procedure, two edges emanate from the root of code tree and the obtained probabilities are assigned to these edges as their weights.
 Code symbols `0` and `1` are assigned to the two formed vertices.

 Then, each of probability groups is again divided into two subgroups of approximately equal probability.
 In accordance with this, two edges emanate from each vertex `0` and `1` with weights